 Inside, oceanview and balcony rooms feature two twin beds that convert into one queen, a small couch, a safe, small desk, a flat-screen TV and bathrobes.
 Minifridges offer pricy "emergency rations" that include hard liquor, beer, wine, snacks and water.

 Small (except for suites) but efficient bathrooms provide shampoo, conditioner, bar soap and body lotion.
 Hair dryers are stored in one of the desk cubbies.
 It can be challenging finding room to store everything, but there are drawers integrated in most of the pieces of built-in furniture including the secondary closet, which also houses the safe.
 There's another drawer above the flat screen TV, which also houses extra bedding.
 Empty luggage, even large pieces, easily fit under the beds.

-For those looking for a little more space and a few more amenities, the ConciergeClass cabins are 191 square feet with 42-square-foot-balconies.
-Added touches for concierge passengers include welcome bubbly, a pillow menu, nightly canapes, a 32-inch TV and nicer balcony furniture.
-In addition, passengers can access an exclusive lounge with free coffee and juices.
-Sky Suites come in at 251 square feet with 57-square-foot balconies.
+For those looking for a little more space and a few more amenities, the Concierge Class cabins offer 191 square feet of living space with 42-square-foot balconies.
+Added amenities for concierge passengers include welcome bubbly, a pillow menu, daily canapes, a 32-inch TV and nicer balcony furniture.
+In addition, passengers can access an exclusive lounge with free coffee, pastries and juices.